theohuang/Frailty-Project/README.md

 # Frailty-Project

-Code by Theodore Huang

 ## Description

 This respository contains code to apply a frailty model to improve Mendelian model risk predictions.
 The Simulations folder contains simulation results for improving BRCAPRO breast cancer risk prediction under 6 settings: 2 types of BRCA1/2 mutation prevalences (low risk, high risk) and 3 types of data-generating frailty distributions (discrete uniform; bivariate normal with mean 0, correlation 0, and variances 0.3; bivariate normal with mean 0, correlation 0, and variances 2).
+All code is written by Theodore Huang except where specified.

 ## Running the code
 The way to reproduce the simulation results is as follows: